SpinoniRaffaele/gums/readme.md

 - Spring Security
 - JUnit 5
 - Mockito
+- Cucumber
 - MongoDB
 - Lombok
-- Maven
-- Github action

 In the frontend it uses:
 - Angular
 - Three.js
 - Jest

+Building/CI:
+- Maven
+- Github action

 The choice of not using spring boot is intentional, the goal is to understand how spring works under the hood.